wso2/docs-ei/en/streaming-integrator/docs/admin/viewing-overall-statistics.md

   This shows the CPU usage of your current Streaming Integrator deployment.

-### Purpose
+**Purpose**

- To monitor the CPU usage of your current Streaming Integrator deployment and make changes to the CPU resources allocated as appropriate.
+To monitor the CPU usage of your current Streaming Integrator deployment and to identify scenarios where you may need to make changes to the CPU resource allocation.

+!!! tip "Recommended action"
+    If there is a spike in the CPU usage, you can identify whether you need to allocate more CPU resources to your deployment or redeploy some of the Siddhi elements with high throughputs to a different Streaming Integrator deployment. <br/><br/> Similarly, if there is a fall in the CPU usage, you can determine whether some of the CPU resources can be removed from the WSO2 Streaming Integrator deployment.

 ## Memory Usage

  ![Memory usage](../images/streaming-integrator-grafana-dashboard/memory_usage_graph.png)

- This shows the memory usage of your current Streaming Integrator deployment.
+ This shows the memory usage of your current Streaming Integrator deployment and to identify scenarios where you may need to make changes to the memory allocation.

-### Purpose
+**Purpose**

 To monitor the memory usage of your Streaming Integrator deployment and allocate more memory when needed.

+!!! tip "Recommended action"
+    If there is a spike in the memory usage, you can identify whether you need to allocate more memory resources to your deployment or redeploy some of the Siddhi elements with high throughputs to a different Streaming Integrator deployment. <br/><br/> Similarly, if there is a fall in the memory usage, you can determine whether some of the memory resources can be removed from the WSO2 Streaming Integrator deployment.

 ## Thread Count

 ![Thread Count](../images/viewing-overall-statistics/thread-count.png)

-This shows the number of JVM threads that are currently active.
+This shows the number of JVM (Java Virtual Machine) threads that are currently active.

+**Purpose**

+You can use these statistics to profile your JVM.

 ## Threads Blocked